Chemaclass/chemaclass.com/content/blog/2024-04-02-learning-concurrency-in-golang.md

 ![cover](/images/blog/2024-04-02/cover.jpg)

-I wanted to learn a new programming language, so after trying some, I ended up with Golang as one of my favorites, for its simplicity and capabilities.
-It has features that I haven’t used in years, like multithreading.
+I wanted to learn a new programming language, so after trying some, I ended up with Golang as one of my favorites for its simplicity and capabilities.
+It has features I haven’t used in years, like multithreading and concurrency.

 <!-- more -->